Music development plan summary:

 This is about what we teach in lesson time, how much time is spent teaching music and any music qualifications or awards that pupils can achieve.

 At Birdham CE Primary School, the teaching of music is dedicated to meeting the key knowledge and skills in performing, composing (including notation), and appraising.
 Our school music curriculum is guided by the Model Music Curriculum (March 2021), ensuring that pupils receive a broad and balanced education with ample time for progression.
 This curriculum is delivered through the Charanga scheme and lessons are taught by the class teacher and enriched by singing opportunities during key stage assemblies.
 All lessons are designed to be inclusive, catering to students with varying levels of music experience and different learning styles.
+Additionally, children are provided with numerous opportunities to develop their skills and confidence in expressing themselves through music, whether through singing, playing an instrument, or engaging in ensemble activities.
+Our KS2 children learn a total of 4 instruments across their time with us through the West Sussex 1Term2Learn programme.
+Music is also integrated to enhance and support learning across other subjects.
+For example, in PE lessons, musical pieces are used as stimuli for dance activities and in maths to support the learning of mathematical concepts.
+It is our expectation that children receive whole-class music lessons lasting between 30-60 minutes (depending on age group) for at least three half terms of the school year.
+Full details of our music curriculum provision can be seen in our curriculum overviews for each year and our milestone documents outline the progression of skills. |

 Part B: Extra-curricular music